conan-io/docs/integrations/pkg_config_pc_files.rst

     /custom/dir/.data/storage/zlib/1.2.11/conan/testing

-You can see that *.pc* files containing absolute paths won't work to locate the dependencies.
+You can see that *.pc* files containing absolute paths won't work with locating the dependencies.

 Example of a *.pc* file with an absolute path: